 - 1992 Vermont Women Making A Difference, Castleton State College

-Dale Wiebusch, Phoenix (2023) – is the Intergovernmental Affairs Director for the City of Maricopa.
-Prior to this he was the Senior Legislative Associate at the League of Cities and Towns where he was closely associated with the Heritage Alliance.
+Dale Wiebusch, Phoenix (2026) – is the Government Relations Director for the City of Scottsdale.
+Prior to this he was the Intergovernmental Affairs Director for the City of Maricopa and prior to that the Senior Legislative Associate at the League of Cities and Towns where he was closely associated with the Heritage Alliance.
 Dale spent many years working in the social service field and has an avid interest in hiking and camping.
 He is a 1979 graduate of Gustavus Adolphus College in St. Peter, MN, with a major in Psychology, which serves him well at the Capitol.